IMPORTANT! As of August 1, 2025, the testing requirements to obtain a first-time Learner License have changed. (See details below.)

 2. Testing Requirements

-- Traffic Law and Substance Abuse Education (TLSAE) is required to be completed prior to obtaining a first-time Learner License.
-(If completing Driver's Ed, TLSAE is included.)
+- *NEW* The Driver Education Traffic Safety (DETS) course is required* to be completed prior to obtaining a first-time Learner License.
+(If completing Driver's Ed, DETS is included.)
 This course is not offered by the Manatee County Tax Collector's Office.
-AND

 - The Class E General Knowledge Written Exam (50 Questions - 45 road rules/5 road signs) is required to be completed.
 This exam is offered through Driver's Ed and by 3rd party providers*, as well at the Driver License Branch.
+Effective 2/6/2026, all driver license exams will be administered in English only.

 *3rd party providers may charge fees for exams/courses.